Notifiable condition. Patient isolation is usually not required as human-to-human transmission is rare.

 Pneumonia due to Chlamydia psittaci cannot be clinically differentiated from other community-acquired, atypical pneumonias.
 Molecular testing and/or serology is required to confirm the diagnosis.

 Tetracycline antibiotics are the preferred treatment; however, other antibiotics may be used as an alternative in select patients.

-Patients respond well to antibiotic treatment, with resolution of symptoms within 24 hours, although there is the potential for relapse from persistent infection.
+Patients generally respond well to antibiotics, with resolution of symptoms within 24 to 48 hours, although there is the potential for relapse from persistent infection.

-Psittacosis is an infection caused by the obligate, intracellular, gram-negative bacterium Chlamydia psittaci (formerly known as Chlamyodophila psittaci ).
-It is a pathogen of birds and mammals; humans are an accidental host.
-Infection in humans occurs in all age groups worldwide.
-It causes community-acquired, atypical pneumonia and conjunctivitis.
+Infection caused by the obligate, intracellular, gram-negative bacterium Chlamydia psittaci (formerly known as Chlamydophila psittaci ), which causes community-acquired, atypical pneumonia or conjunctivitis.
+It is predominantly a pathogen of birds and mammals; humans are an accidental host.
+Exposure to infected birds is a common cause.
 Also known as parrot fever or ornithosis.

 Children’s Global Health Initiative

 Center for Immunobiology and Vaccine Development

 Professor of Medicine